 Fighting for Understanding: How Martial Arts Can Potentially Help Better Society

-It’s humans bring the definition to the tool.
+It’s humans that bring the definition to the tool.

 "All styles were developed to meet certain conditions for combat that were prevalent at that time or place."